grdnrio/php-crunchbase-scraper/README.md

 ## Usage ##

-Set the $category variable to tage from the Crunchbase website.
+Set the $category variable to a tag from the Crunchbase website.

 Here's an example: http://www.crunchbase.com/tag/cloud-computing